Experimental Measurements of Ion Diffusion Coefficients and Heating in a Multi-Ion-Species Plasma Shock

 Other diagnostics used in the experiment include a photodiode array at each gun nozzle to measure the jet velocity, a visible diagnostic spectrometer to interpret the electron temperature, and a fast intensified-CCD camera (PCO DiCam Pro) to image the shock formation.
-The diagnostic spectrometer records the broadband ion emission spectrum, which is then compared to PrismSPECT non-local-thermodynamic-equilibrium (non-LTE) modeling to infer the electron temperature in the plasma shock \cite{hsu_experimental_2012, merritt_experimental_2013, langendorf_experimental_2018, byvank_observation_2020}.
+The diagnostic spectrometer records the broadband ion emission spectrum, which is then compared to PrismSPECT non-LTE modeling to infer the electron temperature in the plasma shock \cite{hsu_experimental_2012, merritt_experimental_2013, langendorf_experimental_2018, byvank_observation_2020}.

-\textit{Results}.---The time evolution of multi-ion-species plasma jet merging captured by the ICCD camera is shown in Figs.~\ref{fig:shock}(a) and \ref{fig:shock}(b).
+\textit{Results}.---Figures~\ref{fig:shock}(a) and \ref{fig:shock}(b) show the time evolution of multi-ion-species plasma jet merging captured by the ICCD camera, referenced to the moment when the capacitor banks in the guns discharge.
 At 50 $\mu$s, the two jets are seen to reach the center of the chamber and about to collide.
 A sharp plasma shock front forms in several microseconds at 57 $\mu$s.
-Figure~\ref{fig:id}(a) shows an example of the broadband ion emission spectrum from the diagnostic spectrometer and a comparison to the \textsc{prismspect} atomic modeling that we use to infer the electron temperature.
+Figure~\ref{fig:id}(a) shows an example of the broadband ion emission spectrum from the diagnostic spectrometer and a comparison to the PrismSPECT atomic modeling that we use to infer the electron temperature.
 Figure~\ref{fig:id}(c) shows an example of the Doppler broadened line, where the ion temperature is computed from performing deconvolution of instrumental broadening with the measured spectral profile.
-The experimentally inferred plasma parameters in the post-shock region are, electron temperature $T_e \approx 2.2$ eV, electron density $n_e \approx 1 \times 10^{15}$ $\textup{cm}^{-3}$, Knudsen number $\sim 0.4$, peak Ar temperature $T_\textup{\textit{i}-Ar} \approx 17$ eV, and peak N temperature $T_\textup{\textit{i}-N} \approx 9.3$ eV.
+The experimentally inferred plasma parameters in the post-shock region are, electron temperature $T_e \approx 2.2$ eV, density $n_e \approx n_i \approx 1 \times 10^{15}$ $\textup{cm}^{-3}$, Knudsen number $\sim 0.4$, peak Ar temperature $T_\textup{\textit{i}-Ar} \approx 17$ eV, and peak N temperature $T_\textup{\textit{i}-N} \approx 9.3$ eV.